omidfarhang/markdown-to-wordpress/README.md

    - Parse the YAML front matter and Markdown content.
    - Convert the content to HTML using the specified parser.
    - Create a new WordPress post using the WordPress REST API.
+   - If using Hugo build, it will crawl the build directory to extract and import posts.

 ---